Mujtabadar537/RISCV_Pipelined_Core/README.md

 ```python
 make verilate
 ```
-For viewing waveform gtkwave is required type
+For viewing waveform gtkwave is required , if you already have gtkwave type
 ```python
 make wave
 ```